“A constellation once seen over Royal David’s City” – Tim Wheeler.

 What do you do at the Shwe Dagon Pagoda?

 Once inside you get a lift up two floors then walk along the balcony bridge to the entrance.
 Walk around at your leisure.
 If you’re a Buddhist you can obviously practice your religion.
 If you’re not, just marvel at the statues, stupas and architecture and colours within.
 It’s mostly golden and gleaming.
-My travel buddy Camille described it as a “Buddhist Disneyland” which is a great description.
+My travel buddy Camille described it as a “Buddhist Disneyland” which is a random description though given the lights and the colours, it did seem quite apt.
 It is like a theme park of Buddhas.
 Photography and videos are completely permitted but obviously don’t be filming people praying etc. – give them respect.

 When is the best time to visit the Shwe Dagon Pagoda?